dalong0514/readnotes/20190201读书笔记/2019116AutoCAD-Platform-CustomizationR12.md

 The following example explains how to create a command for the macro that you created in the previous section in a current CUIx file.
 If you did not complete the steps for the previous example, you can open the NoteMacro.txt exercise file that is available for download from www.sybex.com/go/autocadcustomization.
 If you did complete the previous example but closed Notepad, launch Notepad and open the file MyNoteMacro.txt from the MyCustomFiles subfolder under the Documents (or My Documents) folder, or the location you used.

 On the ribbon, click Manage tab Customization panel User Interface (or at the command prompt, type cui and press Enter).

 In the CUI Editor, from the Command List pane select Create A New Command.

-NOTE

-When you create a new command, it is added to the customization (CUIx) file that is selected from the drop-down list at the top of the Customizations In pane.
+NOTE: When you create a new command, it is added to the customization (CUIx) file that is selected from the drop-down list at the top of the Customizations In pane.
 If you want to add a command to a partial customization file, make sure it is selected before creating the command.
 I discuss the types of customization files later in this chapter in the「Working with Customization Files」section.

 In the Properties pane (see Figure 5.3), type Wheelchair Note in the Name field.
 The Name field is used to identify the command in the Command List pane and is part of the tooltip (shown in Figure 5.12, later in this chapter) that is displayed when the cursor hovers over the command in the user interface.